 Creative & Cultural Skills raised awareness of the Modern Apprenticeship and related qualifications review through its employer network.
-This was carried out via direct mail (invitations went out to over 100 Scottish stakeholders), the Creative & Cultural Skills website and social media channels.
+This was carried out via direct mail, (invitations went out to over 100 Scottish stakeholders), the Creative & Cultural Skills website and social media channels.
 A posting about the project with an invitation to get involved and/or attend the Stakeholder event was advertised on the Creative Scotland - Opportunities page.
 Throughout the process, those involved were also encouraged to raise awareness among their own personal and professional networks to spread the word about opportunities to get involved with the review.

-Two of the qualifications within the previous framework were not part of the review: Diploma in Theatre Operations: Costume and Wardrobe (formerly GJ3E 46) and Diploma in Music Business (formerly GJ39 46).
+Two of the qualifications within the current framework were not part of the review: Diploma in Theatre Operations: Costume and Wardrobe (formerly GJ3E 46) or Diploma in Music Business (formerly GJ39 46).

-Please Note: over the development process, the Technical Theatre Operations pathway at SCQF Level 6 was revised and renamed Technical Theatre & Production Operations (TTPO) at SCQF Level 7.
-As it is now a Level 7 qualification it now sits in a separate framework.
-However, this summary of consultation activity includes all activity that culminated into the two frameworks: Creative and Cultural Modern Apprenticeship Framework at SCQF Level 6 and Creative and Cultural Modern Apprenticeship Framework at SCQF at Level 7.
+Please note: Over the development process, the Technical Theatre Operations pathway at SCQF Level 6 was revised and renamed Technical Theatre & Production Operations (TTPO) at SCQF Level 7.
+As it is now a Level 7 qualification it sits in this framework.
+However, this summary of consultation activity includes all activity that culminated into the establishment of the two frameworks: Creative and Cultural Modern Apprenticeship Framework at SCQF Level 7.